mamedev/mame/docs/source/techspecs/luareference.rst

 screen:draw_box(left, top, right, bottom, [line], [fill])
     Draws an outlined rectangle with edges at the specified positions.

-    Coordinates are floating-point numbers in units of screen pixels, with the origin at (0, 0).
-Note that screen pixels often aren’t square.
+    Coordinates are floating-point numbers in units of emulated screen pixels, with the origin at (0, 0).
+Note that emulated screen pixels often aren’t square.
 The coordinate system is rotated if the screen is rotated, which is usually the case for vertical-format screens.
 Before rotation, the origin is at the top left, and coordinates increase to the right and downwards.
     Coordinates are limited to the screen area.

     The fill and line colours are in alpha/red/green/blue (ARGB) format.
     Channel values are in the range 0 (transparent or off) to 255 (opaque or